laravel/docs/horizon.md

 <a name="configuration"></a>
 ### Configuration

 After publishing Horizon's assets, its primary configuration file will be located at `config/horizon.php`.
 This configuration file allows you to configure your worker options and each configuration option includes a description of its purpose, so be sure to thoroughly explore this file.
-Be sure to adjust your queue driver to `redis` in `config/queue.php` if you haven't already.

 #### Balance Options